Oh What A Lovely War

 In 1969 a film version was made which extended the play's popular success.

-The play is now on the standard reading list of schools and universities around the UK and was revived by the Royal National Theatre in 1998.
+The play is now on the standard reading list of schools and universities around the UK and was revived by the Royal National Theatre in 1998, and by the Theatre Royal, Stratford East, in 2014.

-Oh What A Lovely War is a British play written by Charles Chilton and published by Methuen (2006).
+Oh What a Lovely War is a British play written by Charles Chilton and published by Methuen (2009).

 Digital editions available on Amazon Kindle, Apple Books, Google Play (eISBN 9781474222044).